SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/aws/aws_flow_logs.md

 ## Overview
 Amazon VPC Flow Logs is a feature that provides the ability to capture information about IP network traffic as it enters or exits from network interface in your Amazon VPC (Amazon Virtual Private Cloud).
 VPC Flow Logs can help you with a number of tasks, such as:

-- Diagnosing overly restrictive security group rules.
+- Diagnosing overly restrictive security group rules
-- Monitoring the traffic that is reaching your instance.
+- Monitoring the traffic that is reaching your instance
-- Determining the direction of the traffic to and from the network interfaces.
+- Determining the direction of the traffic to and from the network interfaces

 {!_shared_content/operations_center/detection/generated/suggested_rules_07c0cac8-f68f-11ea-adc1-0242ac120002_do_not_edit_manually.md!}